elopio/docs/source/includes/_tests.md

 `yarn docker:spin-up`

+Then, in a seperate terminal window, start up the Augur UI with the `--auto-login` option by running:

+`npm run dev --auto-login`

+or

+`yarn dev --auto-login`

-After that, the integration tests can be started by running:
+After that, the integration tests can be started in another termial window by running:

-`$ npm run integration --auto-login`
+`$ npm run integration`

 to run all tests.
 To run a specific integration test, such as `create-market.test.ts`, execute the command:

-`$ npm run integration create-market.test.ts --auto-login`
+`$ npm run integration create-market.test.ts`

 To do this in yarn, it's:

-`$ yarn integration --auto-login`
+`$ yarn integration`

 and

-`$ yarn integration create-market.test.ts --auto-login`
+`$ yarn integration create-market.test.ts`

 The augur-ui repository also follows a set of standard coding rules.
 In order to check if your code is following the standards, you can run a linting command.
 To lint the Augur repository using `npm`, you would run the following command: